 You can thank me next week when a student is NOT standing and sharpening his pencil from end to end for five minutes during your reader’s workshop mini-lesson or raising his hand to go to the restroom ten minutes into your whole class discussion. #teachexpectedbehaviors

 My ultimate goal of DAY ONE is to have my students walk away from the first day so pumped and excited about our first day, they can’t wait to return tomorrow.
 I try to incorporate class activities and ideas that will give students a positive experience on their first day.
 I think about…

 - What will make students feel most comfortable?

 - How can they get to know one another and build a positive rapport?

 - What will allow them to feel confident to discuss and interact?

 - What will engage them AND allow me to learn about them at the same time?

 I want them talking and interacting, so I created Getting to Know You!
 Chit Chat Cards for the first week of school.
-These discussion cards allow my students to experience each of these components right away.
+These icebreaker discussion cards allow my students to experience each of these components right away.
 Click on the image to grab this FREEBIE!

 Place students in partners or small groups and allow them to respond to the different question or prompt on each card.
-Your students will learn a great deal about one another and your classroom community will begin forming with this foundational activity.
+Your students will learn a great deal about one another and your classroom community will begin forming with this foundation activity.